projectcalico/calico/docs/source/ipv6.rst

 OpenStack Specific Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For OpenStack, IPv6 works best when each OpenStack network is configured with
+In OpenStack, IPv6 connectivity requires defining an IPv6 subnet, in
+each Neutron network, with:

+-  the IPv6 address range that you want your VMs to use

+-  DHCP enabled

+-  (from Juno onwards) IPv6 address mode set to DHCPv6 stateful.

-both an IPv4 and IPv6 subnet with DHCP enabled, at least initially.
-This makes
+We suggest initially configuring both IPv4 and IPv6 subnets in each
-it possible to seamlessly handle VM images that support only IPv4 alongside
+network.
+This allows handling VM images that support only IPv4
-those that support both, and guarantees it will be possible to access
+alongside those that support both IPv4 and IPv6, and allows a VM to be
-misconfigured VM images over IPv4.
+accessed over IPv4 in case this is needed to troubleshoot any issues
+with its IPv6 configuration.

-However, we do not believe there are any problems with providing an
+In principle, though, we are not aware of any problems with
-IPv6-only network in OpenStack.
+configuring and using IPv6-only networks in OpenStack.